coreymgilmore/stripe-appengine-frontend/config/README.md

 - You get this by logging into Stripe, choose "Your account", choose "Acount Settings", and select the "API Keys" tab.
 - Requirements:
   - *This file is required.*
-  - The file should start with "sk_"
+  - The file should start with "sk_".

 #####statement-descriptor.txt
 - This is the identifying phrase that will show up on the purchaser's credit card statement.